-What Is a Vertical Platform Lift & Do You Need One?
+What Is a Vertical Platform Lift & Is It Right for You?

 People who are exploring accessibility options for their home, institution, or outdoor building project are likely to have come across the term "vertical platform lift" and may wonder what a vertical platform lift is.